-- It is important to keep your back straight, slightly concaved, and the front of your body long and open.
-So if you feel at any time you start to round your back as you’re lowering further down, come back a little to the point where you can do this with a straight back.
+- It is important to keep your back elongated and the front of your body open.
+If you feel at any point that you start to round your back as you are lowering further down, come back a little.
 Integrity and respect for your body’s boundaries are more important than how far you come into the pose.
-Be careful not to overstretch your hamstrings.

-- If your hamstrings are tight, bend your knees enough to feel that you are able to maintain a straight back more easily.
-A micro-bend in the knees, even if you have open hamstrings, is advisable to prevent over-extension of the knees.
+- If your hamstrings are tight, bend your knees enough to feel that you are able to maintain a straight back more easily and use blocks under your hands.

 - To get the feeling of placing the crown of your head on the “floor”, place a block (or two) underneath your head.

 - Stretches the back and inside of the legs.

 - Opens the hips.